blackflux/robo-config-plugin/test/projects/assorted/@sls-queue/CONFDOCS.md

 #### :open_file_folder: <a name="blackfluxrobo-config-plugin-task-ref-structserverless-queue">struct/#serverless-queue</a> (<a href="#blackfluxrobo-config-plugin-task-idx-ref-structserverless-queue">`index`</a>)

-Manage queues using QueueProcessor in aws-sdk-wrap.
+Manage files for SQS finite state machine using aws-sdk-wrap.

 <table>
   <tbody>